About Us

 Public health programs and services are intended to prevent the spread of disease, and to promote and protect health.
 All boards of health have a legislated duty to ensure that the public health programs and services required under Health Protection and Promotion Act (1990) are provided to the citizens of their communities.

-The Thunder Bay District Health Unit (TBDHU) is one of 34 Public Health Units operating in the Province of Ontario, Canada.
+Thunder Bay District Health Unit (TBDHU) is one of over 30 public health units in Ontario.
 We are a non-profit agency funded jointly by the provincial government and the municipalities we serve.

-• provide health information and prevention-related clinical services to people of all ages
+- provide health information and prevention-related services to people of all ages;

-• protect you by investigating reportable diseases and
+- protect health by investigating reportable diseases; and

 Mandate